smussenden/2019-baltimore-climate-health-project-data-repo/documentation/NPR/NPR-Analysis.md

 heat index values, we were able to determine the heat index at the time of each EMS call during summer 2018.
-We looked at select conditions affected by heat, and compared how call rates changed when it was very hot – over 103 heat index, a level defined by NWS as "dangerous – and when the heat index was under 80.
+We looked at select conditions affected by heat, and compared how call rates changed when it was very hot – over 103 heat index, a level defined by NWS as “dangerous” – and when the heat index was under 80.
 The third and fourth columns below reflect the number of hours that passed between calls (on average) when the heat index was below 80 degrees or above 103 degrees.
 The table